-US brokerage revenues
+US brokerage's revenues

 SGRIL earns commissions and other fees from the sale and purchase of stocks by its clients, from new and follow-on offerings of limited partnerships managed by RCIC and from the sale of private placements to its clients.
-SAM USA earns revenue in the form of management fees and performance fees from the management of managed accounts.

-For the year ended December 31, 2021, brokerage had total revenue of \$44 million compared to \$30.7 million for the fiscal year ended December 31, 2020.
+For the year ended December 31, 2022, brokerage had total revenue of \$20.5 million compared to \$34.6 million for the fiscal year ended December 31, 2021.